higorspinto/software-quality-measures/README.md

 ## 3) Clarity

 Code reading is one of the most frequent activities in software maintenance; before implementing changes, it is necessary to fully understand source code often written by other developers.
-Thus, readability is a crucial aspect of source code that might significantly influence program comprehension effort.
-Sometimes, readability is called as the Clarity of the code.
+Thus, readability is a crucial aspect of source code that might significantly influence program comprehension effort [7].
+Sometimes, readability is called the Clarity of the code.

-There are many works about software clarity.
-Some of them created models to evaluate the clarity of code using features.
+There are many works in software clarity.
+Some of them created models to evaluate the clarity of code using features [2].
 We will use some of these features to measure the clarity of the scripts.

 - indentation: properly indentation of code.